chanzuckerberg/cellxgene-census/docs/articles/2023/20231012-normalized_layer_precalc_stats.md

 ### Enhanced gene metadata

-The `ms["RNA"].var` data frame for both the human and mouse experiments has been enriched with two new metadata fields:
+The `ms["RNA"].var` DataFrame for both the human and mouse experiments has been enriched with two new metadata fields:

 - `nnz` — the number of explicitly stored values, effectively the number of cells expressing this gene.
 - `n_measured_obs` — the "measured" cells for this gene, effectively the number of cells for which this gene was measured in their respective dataset.

 ### Enhanced cell metadata

-The `obs` data frame for both the human and mouse experiments is now augmented with the following new metadata, allowing users to forego common calculations used in early data pre-processing.
+The `obs` DataFrame for both the human and mouse experiments is now augmented with the following new metadata, allowing users to forego common calculations used in early data pre-processing.
 For each cell:

-- `raw_sum` — the count sum derived from `X["raw"]`.
+- `raw_sum` — the sum of the raw counts, derived from `X["raw"]`.
 - `nnz` — the number of explicitly stored values, effectively the number of genes expressed on this cell.
 - `raw_mean_nnz` — the average counts from explicitly stored values.
 - `raw_variance_nnz` — the variance of the counts from explicitly stored values.
-- `n_measured_vars` — the "measured" genes, effectively the number of genes measured in the dataset from which the cell was originated from, thus all cells from the same dataset have the same value for this variable.
+- `n_measured_vars` — the "measured" genes, effectively the number of genes measured in the dataset from which the cell originated, thus all cells from the same dataset have the same value for this variable.

 ## How to use the new features